maduhaime/collectype/README.md

   export type Constructor<T> = new (items: any[]) => T;
   ```

-- For built-in filtering, sorting, and piping to work out of the box, your items should be plain objects with primitive fields: `string`, `number`, `boolean`, `Date`, or **`array`** (arrays are now fully supported, with all advanced operations documented below).
+For built-in filtering, sorting, and piping to work out of the box, your items should be plain objects with primitive fields: `string`, `number`, `boolean`, `Date`, `array`, or `object`.
+All these types are supported by default, with many advanced methods documented below.

-- Nested objects are not yet natively supported.
-If your data includes nested objects, you can still use CollecType, but you will need to write custom filters or predicates to manipulate those fields.
+If your data includes nested objects, you can still use CollecType, but you may need to write custom filters or predicates to manipulate those fields.

-- The design is optimized for flat data models and arrays, but is flexible enough to support more complex cases with custom logic.
+The design is optimized for flat data models, but remains flexible enough to support more complex cases with custom logic.

 This design allows you to compose, extend, and reuse collection logic in a type-safe and expressive way.